mbendahan/manateeworks-barcodescanner-ionic-starter/README.md

-# Manateeworks Barcode Scanner using the Ionic 2 Framework
+# Manatee Works Barcode Scanner SDK using the Ionic 2 Framework

 ## Description
-This is a starter app for the Manatee Works Barcode Scanner and the Ionic 2 frameworks.
+This is a starter app for the Manatee Works Barcode Scanner SDK and the Ionic 2 frameworks.
 It uses Cordova to provide access to the native libraries that are used by the Barcode Scanner.
 The Scanner is provided as a Cordova Plugin.